contrast-zone/rewrite.js/README.md

 ## 2. further examples

-Please refer to the *Rewrite Playground* from the above link for more thorough examples exposure.
+Please refer to the *Lissy Playground* from the above link for more thorough examples exposure.
 Available examples include some basic term rewriting setups, as well as equality predicate, branching choice, Boolean operations, proof checking, SAT solver, and action planning use.

 ## 3. how does it work